chroming/fake_server/README.md

 # fake_server

-A fake server than catch all route and response success message or whatever data you defined.
+A fake server than catch all path and response success message or whatever data you defined.

 ## Usage

 `python -m fake_server Success!`

-Then you can access whatever route in 'http://127.0.0.1:5000', and then get response text 'Success!'.
+Then you can access whatever path in 'http://127.0.0.1'(such as http://127.0.0.1/simple/a/b/c), and then get response text 'Success!'.

 all arguments: